Wangaratta: Sport

 The city is home to the Northeast Bushrangers who play in the Big V basketball league.
 They play their home games at the Wangaratta YMCA.

 Events

-The main annual event is the Wangaratta Festival of Jazz, which attracts renowned international acts and has been attended by thousands each year since 1990.
-Ales on the Ovens Craft Beer Festival is another main attraction for the town.
+The main annual event is the Wangaratta New Years Eve event, attracting 10,000 people to the Wangaratta Showgrounds to see fireworks and popular live music.
+The Outdoor Ball featuring Latin inspired music and international food vendors is another main attraction for the town.
+Both these events are free to attend and hosted by the Rural City of Wangaratta.

 Education

 Wangaratta has three secondary schools: Galen Catholic College (private), Cathedral College (private) and Wangaratta High School which has three campuses.